English Proficiency Requirements

 You can demonstrate English proficiency by verifying that your prior studies (secondary school or post-secondary) were conducted in English.
 You must verify all of the following:

-- You completed at least two years of full-time study without ESL support/classes.
+- You completed at least two years of full-time study without ESL/EFL support/classes.

 - Your studies in English ended no more than two years before applying to APU.